Guides • Manage Accounts

 tip

-If unsure, you can look up you counterparty's ID and account ID by retrieving a list of your counterparties filtered by the counterparty's name.
+You can look up your counterparty's ID and account ID by retrieving a list of your counterparties filtered by the counterparty's name.

 • Amount: The amount of money that you want to send.